 All households have access to basic water services which means that water is available within 200 meters from their dwellings/houses.
 All the houses in the urban areas of Kannaland Municipality are provided with individual water connections.
-Stand pipes are provided in the informal areas as a temporary emergency service.
-Tanker water services are provided to rural schools and rural communities on request.
+JOJO water tanks (especially to better deal with COVID-19 health requirements and standpipes are provided in the informal areas as a temporary emergency service.
+Tanker water services are provided to those JOJO tanks and to rural schools and rural communities on request.
 Water is the sustaining source of life and hence access to safe and potable water remains a priority service.